Helvenston v. Blackwater Security

 Helvenston et al. v.
-Blackwater Security is the lawsuit for wrongful death filed by the families of the four contractors for Blackwater Security (since renamed Academi) killed in the 31 March 2004 Fallujah ambush.
+Blackwater Security was a lawsuit for wrongful death filed in the Eastern District of North Carolina by the families of the four contractors for Blackwater Security (since renamed Academi) killed in the 31 March 2004 Fallujah ambush.
 The families of the four men, led by Scott Helvenston's mother Katy Helvenston-Wettengel and Donna Zovko, Jerry Zovko's mother, filed suit against Blackwater with lawyer Daniel Callahan on January 5, 2005.
-Blackwater countersued for $10 million in December 2006, claiming breach of the contract provisions which forbid any suit against the company.
-In January 2011, U.S. district judge James C. Fox dismissed the suit after no progress was made in court-ordered arbitration.
+Blackwater countersued for $10 million in December 2006, claiming breach of contract provisions that forbade any suit against the company.
+In January 2011, judge James C. Fox dismissed the suit after no progress was made in court-ordered arbitration.

 Facts and allegations

 The Blackwater contract with Regency Hotel and Hospitality Company and Eurest Support Services called for at least three men per vehicle on security missions "with a minimum of two armored vehicles to support ESS movements."
-In addition the contract called for a minimum of three-man teams in two vehicles (for a total of six men), with a heavily armed rear gunner, and time before any mission to review the route and conduct a risk assessment and pre-trip inspection.
-Blackwater signed a revised contract with Regency on March 12, 2004 that removed the word "armored".
+In addition, the contract called for a minimum of three-man teams in two vehicles (for a total of six men), with a heavily armed rear gunner and time before any mission to review the route and conduct a risk assessment and pre-trip inspection.
+Blackwater signed a revised contract with Regency on March 12, 2004, that removed the word "armored".